ako80218/refactoru-html01/README.md

-Patrick McKay and Andrew Otto pair programmed this exercise.
+Andrew Otto programmed this exercise.